gerhynes/scala-notes/README.md

 println(aTuple.swap)  // ("hello, Scala", 2)
 ```

 You can destructure tuples and assign the values to variables.
-This can be useful where a method return disparate data and a class would feel like overkill.
+This can be useful where a method returns disparate data and a class would feel like overkill.
 You can also discard values you're not interested in.

 ```Scala
 def getStockInfo = {